NoUnique/.devcontainer/README.md

 ## Run DevContainer (Windows OS)

 There are many restrictions on configuring the development environment using Windows OS.
-By combining WSL and Docker Desktop, Windows PCs were able to establish a development environment almost similar to Linux PCs, but it is difficult to configure the environment through that method.
+By combining WSL and Docker Desktop, Windows PCs were able to establish a development environment almost similar to Linux PCs, but it is still difficult to configure GPU development environment through that method.

 Although all developers can use Docker Desktop and WSL in Windows PCs, but it is not recommended due to various limitations and difficulty in debugging.
 This document only deals with how to run a container on a Linux PC and then connect it remotely(`Remote - SSH`) using Windows PC to develop codes.